dpim/dpim.github.io/writing.md

 categories: writing
 ---

-I write to reflect on thoughts and experiences.
+I write to reflect on thoughts and experiences

 - [Dissecting the developer strategies of three leading AI startups](https://http200.substack.com/p/dissecting-the-developer-strategies)
 - [SaaS Sales and APIs as a distribution mechanism](https://http200.substack.com/p/one-avoidable-mistake-for-saas-sales)